Financial CEO Gives Three Reasons Why Gold Will Climb to $1,500

 “Our commodities team believes that the dislocation between the gold prices and U.S. rates is here to say,” said the analysts, led by Eugene King.
 “Based on empirical data for the past six tightening cycles, gold has outperformed post rate hikes four times.”

 The team also said that the stock market is seeing an increase in risk after a lengthy period of calmness.
-Coupled with a possible spike in inflation, concerns that equities might be nearing a correction should give way to higher gold prices over the coming months regardless of the Fed’s policy.donald trump, federal reserve, frank holmes, goldman sachs, steven mnuchin
+Coupled with a possible spike in inflation, concerns that equities might be nearing a correction should give way to higher gold prices over the coming months regardless of the Fed’s policy.donald trump, Featured, federal reserve, frank holmes, goldman sachs, steven mnuchin